kelemenkf/multifractal/README.md

 # multifractal

 Python library for creating multifractal measures and analysing them.

+Plotting and animating multinomial measures.